robbert-harms/MOT/README.rst

 * Windows support is experimental due to the difficulty of installing PyOpenCL, hopefully installing PyOpenCL will get easier on Windows soon.
 * For AMD users with Ubuntu >= 16, the new AMD GPU-Pro driver is still in beta and may not work with all the kernels in MOT.
-  Our recommendation at the moment (October 2016) is to use Ubuntu version 14.
+  Our recommendation at the moment (October 2016) is to use Ubuntu version 14 when using AMD hardware.
 * GPU acceleration is not possible in most virtual machines due to lack of GPU or PCI-E pass-through, this will change whenever virtual machines vendors program this feature.
-  Our recommendation is to install neurodebian on your machine and run it on that.
+  Our recommendation is to install Linux on your machine directly.